 Studying together is a fantastic way to get to know fellow students.

-Intermediate Schoolers love exploring our beautiful campus.
+Intermediate Schoolers spending time outside on our beautiful campus.

 The friendships that are made in Intermediate School can last a lifetime.